-GRANTOR: GRANTEE: Board of Trustees of Southern Illinois University Cellco Partnership d/b/a Verizon Wireless By: Name: Title: By: Sebbit Litz Name: Dibbit lutz Title: Assoc Director Network Leal Estate Date: Date: February 21 2024
+GRANTOR: GRANTEE: Board of Trustees of Southern Illinois University Cellco Partnership d/b/a Verizon Wireless By: By: Abbit Lutz Name: Dubbis lutz Title: Assoc Durish Neparh Real Estate Date: Date: February 21, 2024

+STATE OF)

 COUNTY OF) ss.

-On, 20, before me,, notary p personally appeared, the of the Board of Trustees of Southern Illinois University personally known to me (or prov ıblic,
+On, 20 personally appeared , before me,, notary public,, the

-of the Board of Trustees of Southern Illinois University personally known to me (or provide me on the basis of satisfactory evidence) to be the person whose name is subscribed to the vinstrument and acknowledged to me that she/he executed the same in her/his authorized cap and that by her/his signature on the instrument the person, or the entity upon behalf of which person acted, executed the instrument. ithin acity,
+me on the basis of satisfactory evider instrument and acknowledged to me nce) to be the person whose name is subscribed to the within that she/he executed the same in her/his authorized capacity, astrument the person, or the entity upon behalf of which the

-WITNESS my hand and official seal.
+WITNESS my hand and offic ial seal.

 Signature (Seal)

 Printed Name:

 My Commission Expires: